ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#involves](http://www.w3.org/ns/lemon/morph#involves)

-**morph:involves** links a Rule to the Morphs that are involved in the process.
+**morph:involves** links a Rule to the Morph that is involved in the process.

 <div class="description">